franzageek/WinEFIMounter/README.md

 - Choose a partition to mount
 - Quit the program

-To choose the action to perform, just type `1` (to mount a partition) or `E` (to exit WinEFIMounter) and then hit Enter.
+To choose the action to perform, just type <kbd>1</kbd> (to mount a partition) or <kbd>E</kbd> (to exit WinEFIMounter) and then hit Enter.

-When you want to mount a partition, you have to press `1` at the main menu.
+When you want to mount a partition, you have to press <kbd>1</kbd> at the main menu.
 You'll get to the point where you need to select the drive and the partition to mount.
 ![Screenshot 2023-07-16 202956](https://github.com/franzageek/WinEFIMounter/assets/88248950/cdceb712-3afd-465b-a8f7-43a524d12931)
 First, locate in the list the drive you want to mount the EFI partition of, then type its number and hit Enter.